The Story Behind the Logo

 Named after Brooke Taylor’s small business, Rural Gone Urban, with the sole mission of supporting brave and strong women, this foundation is the catalyst to which Brooke’s now 4 year old can’t outrun Brooke’s hope for her: to live a life of loving without an asterisk.

-Our three programs of stupendous giving — love bombs for cancer slayers, no-gpa-required scholarships, and small business grants — are representative of Brooke’s three difficult seasons, which were filled with the most silver linings.
+Our three giving programs — love bombs for cancer slayers, no-gpa-required scholarships, and small business grants — are representative of Brooke’s three difficult seasons, which were filled with the most silver linings.

 Today, Brooke is living in miracle times, which means her scans are no longer lighting up like a Christmas tree and she’s able to dedicate her most precious commodity - time - to this organization.